Spasticity may be caused by diseases such as cerebral palsy, multiple sclerosis, stroke, spinal cord injury and brain trauma.

 Muscle over-activity due to spasticity may cause disabling symptoms such as pain, spasm and deformity.

-Patients have a difficult time transferring and walking because it may be difficult to bend the knee.
+You may also have a difficult time transferring and walking because it may be difficult to bend your knee.

-Baclofen, valium, clonazepam and zanaflex are some medications effective in treating mild spasticity.
+Baclofen, valium, clonazepam and zanaflex are some medications that are effective in treating mild spasticity.

-The medications at higher doses may cause daytime sleepiness and trouble concentrating.
+At higher doses, the medications may cause daytime sleepiness and trouble concentrating.

-Botulinum toxin works by blocking release of a neurochemical acetylcholine which is involved in sending the signal from the nerve to make the muscle contract.
+Botulinum toxin (Botox) injections into the spastic muscles help the muscles relax with minimal side effects.
+It works by blocking release of a neurochemical acetylcholine which is involved in sending the signal from the nerve to make the muscle contract.

-Baclofen pumps are a useful therapy for patients who have spasticity mainly in the legs.
+Baclofen pumps are a useful therapy to treat spasticity in the legs.

-Physical and occupational therapists who specialize in neuron-rehabilitation help design exercise programs which help relieve stiffness and improve independence with exercises such as muscle stretching.
+Physical and occupational therapists who specialize in neuron-rehabilitation will design exercise programs which help relieve stiffness and improve your independence.

-The therapists also help choose the appropriate assist devices if needed for optimal quality of life.
+The therapists will also help select the appropriate assist devices if needed for optimal quality of life.